mberto79/XCALibre.jl/docs/src/user_guide/1_preprocessing.md

 ### Mesh conversion

 XCALibre.jl at present supports `.unv` mesh formats (which can be generated using [SALOME](https://www.salome-platform.org/)) for simulations in 2D and 3D domains.
-Additionally, XCALibre.jl also supports the [OpenFOAM](https://openfoam.org/) mesh format for simulations in 3D only (for now).
+XCALibre.jl also supports the [OpenFOAM](https://openfoam.org/) mesh format for simulations in 3D only (for now).

 !!! note

     Currently, XCALibre.jl only supports loading mesh files stored in ASCII format.
-Please ensure that when saving grid files they are not saved in binary.
-Most mesh generation programmes offer the option to export in ASCII (test-based) formats.
+Please ensure that when saving grid files they are not saved in binary format.
+Most mesh generation programmes offer the option to export in ASCII (text-based) formats.

 The following functions are provided for importing mesh files: